Jmirra/Marketing-Campaign-Analysis/README.md

 # Overview
-The objective was to analyze the customers’ demographic information, purchasing patterns, and interactions with marketing campaigns to identify key insights to better:
+The objective was to analyze customers’ demographic information, purchasing patterns, and interactions with marketing campaigns to identify key insights to better:

 1. Understand customers' behaviors and preferences